Why You Should Care About API Security

 Informed means armed.
 A typical application or API may have up to 27 vulnerabilities, and yours is not an exception.
 Knowing the weakest spots of APIs allows you to eliminate risks at their roots.

 Code Injection Attacks

 Cybercriminals can inject malicious code lines into the back-end servers through the API code.
-This way attackers can extract sensitive data for public consumption.
+Besides, in this way attackers can extract sensitive data for public consumption.

 Preventive measures: Make sure each API includes threat protection against injections.
 You may perform SQL injections and remote code execution through APIs the same way it’s done in traditional web application testing.

 Phishing is a common problem on the web.
-This one is more difficult to mitigate from the organization’s side, as hackers attack not the organization itself but users, inducing them to download malicious content, forcing to install malware or redirecting a legitimate application’s API to malicious sites.
+Moreover, this one is more difficult to mitigate from the organization’s side.
+Firstly, hackers attack not the organization itself but users, inducing them to download malicious content, secondly, they may force to install malware or to redirect a legitimate application’s API to malicious sites.
 That’s how attackers steal credentials and obtain access to sensitive data.

 Preventive measures: Do your best to make sure all client-side software is patched.
 Educate your partners and clients on what is phishing and how to recognize it.

 Denial of Service (DoS) Attacks